Lakelezz/hey_listen/CONTRIBUTING.md

 # Contributing

-`Hey_Listen` welcomes everyone to get involved, may it be a pull request, suggestion, bug report or a wording improvement! :)
+`Hey_Listen` welcomes everyone to get involved, may it be a pull request, suggestion, bug report, or a wording improvement! : )

 ## Contributions

 Contributions to `Hey_Listen` should be made via pull requests.
-Issues display development-plans or required brainstorming, feel free to ask, suggest and discuss!
+Issues display development-plans or required brainstorming, feel free to ask, suggest, and discuss!

 ## Pull Request Checklist